Case Study 13 min read

 At 3 creators we felt like geniuses.
 At 8 we were drowning.
 At 15 we nearly shut down.
 This is an honest account of what specifically broke at each growth threshold and how data visibility solved each one.

 This is the honest version.
-Here is what actually broke at each threshold and what we did about it.
+Here is what actually broke at each threshold, what it cost us, and what we did about it.

 At 3 Creators: We Thought We Were Good at This

 With three creators, our operation felt lean and professional.
-We had a shared spreadsheet tracking revenue by creator.
-We had a group chat where the chatter team flagged anything unusual.
-We had weekly check-ins with each creator.
+Shared spreadsheet tracking revenue by creator.
+A group chat where the chatter team flagged anything unusual.
+Weekly check-ins.
 We knew the numbers by heart.

-What we did not know — because we had no way to see it — was that our performance was almost entirely a function of our creators being good, not our systems being good.
-One of our three creators was a top performer who generated 70% of our total revenue.
+What we did not know — because we had no way to see it — was that performance was almost entirely a function of the creators being good, not the systems being good.
+One of three creators generated 70% of total revenue.
 She was proactive, prolific, and had an existing audience.
-We were not doing anything particularly special; we were benefiting from her momentum.
+Nothing particularly special was being done operationally — the operation was benefiting from her momentum.

 At 5 Creators: Manual Chat Monitoring Fails

 We had no visibility into this at the time.
-We did not know which creators were under-covered on any given day.
-We did not know which fan conversations had gone unanswered for hours.
-We found out about coverage gaps the same way most agencies do: a creator complained that fans were leaving, or we noticed a revenue dip and tried to trace it backward.
+We found out about coverage gaps the way most agencies do: a creator complained that fans were leaving, or we noticed a revenue dip and tried to trace it backward.

 The fix required getting off manual monitoring entirely and building automated coverage alerts.
 We needed to know in real time which conversations were sitting unanswered, not find out a week later through revenue variance.